Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 If you have default config.txt Geth, Nimbus software will start automatically as a service.

-For more information on configuring or modifying elements of Web3Pi installation, please read the [Advance Settings](/Advanced/Networking/) section of this documentation.
+For more information on configuring or modifying elements of Web3 Pi installation, please read the [Advance Settings](/Advanced/Networking/) section of this documentation.